RyanGinsburg/cs4cs-edr-xdr-research/README.md

 - The LANL dataset should be used responsibly and in accordance with data use agreements
 - Results are based on simulated data and may not reflect real-world attack patterns
 - Always follow ethical guidelines when conducting cybersecurity research

-## 🐛 Troubleshooting

-**Common Issues:**
-- **File not found errors**: Ensure you run scripts in the correct order
-- **Memory issues**: The LANL dataset is large; ensure sufficient RAM
-- **Missing dependencies**: Run `pip install -r requirements.txt`

-## 📞 Support

-If you encounter any issues or have questions about the project, please:
-1. Check that you've run all pipeline steps in order
-2. Review the documentation in the PDF file
-3. Check the generated `results.html` report
-4. Open an issue on GitHub with detailed information about your problem

----

-**Note:** This project is part of a Computer Science Security course and is intended for